Publishers often wonder how AdSense CPM rates are decided and all the factors that affect their final earnings. Here’s all the information you need.

-Quora and AdSense help forums are littered with questions about how much you can earn with AdSense, AdSense CPM ad rates, and the like.
+Quora and Google AdSense help forums are littered with questions about how much you can earn with AdSense, AdSense CPM ad rates, and the like.
 Since AdSense CPM rates are variable, it leads to a lot of speculation among publishers.
 Here are a few such questions:

 - How much can I earn with 1000 visitors / day with AdSense?